- Sacramento RALLY & COURT SOLIDARITY to End Sleep Deprivation in CA Solitary Confinement — FRIDAY, MAY 18

 Write to prisoners to support them!

-- Learn more about the PHSS Human Rights Pen Pal Project; email email@example.com for more info!
+- Learn more about the PHSS Human Rights Pen Pals.
+Visit our website at www.humanrightspenpals.org or email email@example.com for more information.

 - Write to everyone you know in prison and let them know about the hunger strike and the many ways thousands of people outside and inside prison are supporting it.